NEW! Photography blind built by Tony Battiste. $75 per morning. Call for reservations. 520-378-0773.

 Find tranquility and comfort in our cozy straw-bale Casita, open year-round.

-We offer a single deluxe non-smoking unit in the beautiful oak forests of the rugged Huachuca Mountains, at the center of Southeastern Arizona’s birding paradise.
+We offer a single well-appointed non-smoking unit in the beautiful oak forests of the rugged Huachuca Mountains, at the center of Southeastern Arizona’s birding paradise.

 - Extended/TDY stays of two or more weeks at discounted rates during the winter season may be arranged.
 Contact us for details.